civican/legisinfo/42-1/bills/C-6/bill_text.md

 Paragraph 5(1)(c.1) of the `Citizenship Act`, as it read immediately before the day on which subsection `1`(5) comes into force, does not apply to a person whose application for citizenship was made on or after June 11, 2015 but before the day on which that subsection comes into force and has not been finally disposed of before the day on which that subsection comes into force.

+### Section 17.1

+Until the day on which subsection 1(6) comes into force, paragraphs 5(1)(d) and (e) of the `Citizenship Act` are replaced by the following:

+if 18 years of age or more but less than 65 years of age at the date of his or her application, has an adequate knowledge of one of the official languages of Canada;

+if 18 years of age or more but less than 65 years of age at the date of his or her application, demonstrates in one of the official languages of Canada that he or she has an adequate knowledge of Canada and of the responsibilities and privileges of citizenship; and

 ### Section 18

 Paragraphs 5(1)(d) and (e) of the `Citizenship Act`, as enacted by subsection `1`(6), apply to a person whose application for citizenship was made on or after June 11, 2015 but before the day on which that subsection comes into force and has not been finally disposed of before the day on which that subsection comes into force.